Spa Land Busan: What to Expect, What to Bring & Is It Worth It

 Locker Room Essentials

 Head upstairs to remove your shoes and find your shoe locker.
-You’ll leave your footwear and start transitioning into spa mode.

 Use your wristband key to access the spa and receive a set of towels, a t-shirt, and shorts for the sauna and shared spaces.